education.vic.gov.au

 Team teaching

 Team teaching is an effective strategy for EAL provision.
 In this model, the classroom teacher and an EAL teacher share responsibility for assessing students and planning, teaching, and evaluating the EAL program.
-It is crucial that collaborative planning is undertaken.
-Part of the planning session should involve deciding on the tasks in which students may benefit most from having two teachers, and the tasks in which EAL learners may need most support.

-Team teaching may be most useful in:
+Team teaching may be effective when:

 Team teaching is most successful when both the EAL teacher and the classroom teacher have shared beliefs about language teaching and learning.
 The role of both teachers may change from week to week, depending on the needs of the students and the demands of the curriculum.
-Team teaching provides the flexibility to use a range of effective classroom organisational options which may be demanding for the classroom teacher to implement alone.
-These may include small group work, conferencing, or teaching that focuses on particular language items, or on preparing EAL learners for a new topic or activity.

 Parallel teaching